 You can also look into his grandparents’ homeowner’s insurance policy since he stays with them.
 Since he’s a relative their home insurance policy may cover him under the medical coverage.
 That might be something else that could help indemnify him from some of his medical bills.

-With all that you are learning you can give them advice.
+With all that you are learning, you can give them advice.

 You can also look at friends who are buying a home.
-They have to get some type of insurance but is basic all they need or should they get broad coverage too?
+They have to get some type of insurance but is basically all they need or should they get broad coverage too?
 You can lead them through to pick the right answer.

 How close is the home to water?
 Do they live in a flood plain?

 Most people can relate to auto insurance.
 Talk to your friends who may be high-risk insurers because they have many speeding tickets and they want to know what options they have.
 Talk to them about the different programs like the residual market that would help them get insurance because they have to have it. (the five words that make the insurance industry the best industry).